EdwinB12/Kaggle_Birds_Classifier/README.md

 | | CNN-010 |  | CNN--006 | Adam | 1e-4 | All | 25,566,920 | 64 | Validation Categorical Accuracy |

 ### Model from Scratch

+CNN 001-003 are built from scratch where the network has not undergone any previous training.
+Dense and convolutional layers haved 'glorot uniform' initialisation and the biases initialisation is zeros (both Keras default).
+The general architecture is based on LeNet-5 with multiple combinations of convolutional filters, activation function, pooling and dense layers.

 ### Pre-trained Models